-(#1 Aligned with E/S characteristics) The fund aims to invest:
+Asset allocation describes the share of investments in specific assets. (#1 Aligned with E/S characteristics) The fund aims to invest:

-(i) a minimum of 50% of its assets in securities of issuers with favourable ESG characteristics, (ii) A minimum of 20% of its assets in sustainable investments (#1A sustainable) of which a minimum of 0% have an environmental objective (which is aligned with the EU Taxonomy), a minimum of 5% have an environmental objective (which is not aligned with the EU Taxonomy) and a minimum of 5% have a social objective.
-The remaining sustainable investments of the fund may have an environmental or social objective.
+(i) A minimum of 50% of its assets in securities of issuers with favourable ESG characteristics, (ii) A minimum of 15% of its assets in sustainable investments (#1A sustainable) of which a minimum of 0% have an environmental objective (which is aligned with the EU Taxonomy), a minimum of 0% have an environmental objective (which is not aligned with the EU Taxonomy) and a minimum of 5% have a social objective.